 Blanca Lopez serves as the Inland Region Campaign Director of Golden State Opportunity Foundation and CalEITC4Me.
 As the National Campaign Coordinator for the National Association of Latino Elected and Appointed Officials, Lopez implemented several Latino civic engagement campaigns across seven states during the 2016 Presidential Election.
 She is highly committed to addressing poverty issues specific to the Inland region and brings over 10 years of organizing and leadership experience.

 Yolanda Esquivel Advisory Board of the Inland Equity Community Land Trust.
-Mrs. Esquivel is President of LULAC Council 3190 I was born in Donna, Texas and came to California in 1967.
+Mrs. Esquivel was born in Donna, Texas and came to California in 1967.
 Graduated High School in 1969.
-Attended college at the University State College at San Bernardino received a B.A., teaching credential and a Master’s Degree in Education.
-Yolanda is the president of LULAC Of Riverside (The League of United Latin American Citizens).
-The Council, 3190, was established in 2010, in the city of Riverside.
-She has been a member since its inception, a board member and now president.
+Attended college at the University State College at San Bernardino.
+Received a B.A., teaching credential and a Master’s Degree in Education.
+Yolanda is the President of LULAC Council 3190 (The League of United Latin American Citizens).
+The Council 3190 was established in 2010, in the city of Riverside.
+She has been a member since its inception, a board member, and now president.
 LULAC 3190 was established to help our community in the areas of healthcare, social and political justice.
 LULAC of Riverside has developed the most successful free medical health care clinic in Riverside.
-This clinic provides free dental treatments, free vision exams and glasses and free primary care.
+This clinic provides free dental treatments, free vision exams and glasses, and free primary care.
 Many other medical services are also provided.
 Last year our clinic was canceled due to the COVID.
 In the year 2011 our LULAC Council 3190 drew the Congressional, State Assembly and Senate district lines for Western Riverside County’s electoral maps.
 During this time of COVID, LULAC has assisted in purchasing and delivering PPE to health providers and donated free food gift certificates to families in need.

-Beverly Earl is a single African American female, and a Mother of four children who are all adults.
+Beverly Earl is a single African American female, and a mother of four adult children.
 She has worked 45 years in the nonprofit arena (6 years American Red Cross and 39 years with the Catholic Charities).
-Beverly has been employed for 52 years and it has only been the last 10 years that I have not been considered low income.
+Beverly has been employed for 52 years and it has only been the last 10 years that she has not been considered low income.
 While raising her family, she was below the poverty level for a family of 5.
-She was also a resident of a housing authority housing project for 18 years.
-Today, she lives in a household over the median area income and pays 56 percent of her income on housing costs.
+She was also a resident of a Housing Authority housing project for 18 years.
+Today she lives in a household over the median area income and pays 56 percent of her income on housing costs.
 Currently, she is employed with Catholic Charities as Director for San Bernardino County - Family and Community Services.
 Beverly is responsible for developing programs and providing services for the county of San Bernardino.
-She has vast experience in working with families who are struggling to address multiple risk factors that make them more vulnerable to homelessness, such as pending evictions, condemned housing, sudden and significant loss of income; severe housing burden cost; pending foreclosure of rental property; extremely low income; overcrowding; recent release from incarceration; or a recent death of a loved one.
-Beverl worked as support staff for Catholic Charities Project Home Run housing project for homeownership from 1988 to 1998 and rehabilitated 12 houses and built 12 new homes.
-She became a certified HUD Counselor 1993; In 1992 San Bernardino county Public Health Department designated Catholic Charities as the Federal Housing Opportunities for Persons With AIDs (HOPWA) Housing Agent through 2001; Beverly is a HIV/Aids Counselor.
-In 1995, Catholic Charities began to administer the Cold Weather Shelter Program, and today it’s called the Emergency Solutions Grant which we still administer today.
-She serves on various community based non-profit boards including Inland Equity Community Land Trust.
+She has vast experience in working with families who are struggling to address multiple risk factors that make them more vulnerable to homelessness; such as pending evictions, condemned housing, sudden and significant loss of income, severe housing burden cost, pending foreclosure of rental property, extremely low income, overcrowding, recent release from incarceration, or a recent death of a loved one.
+Beverly worked as support staff for Project Home Run, a Catholic Charities housing project for homeownership, from 1988 to 1998, and rehabilitated 12 houses and built 12 new homes.
+She became a certified HUD Counselor 1993.
+In 1992, San Bernardino county Public Health Department designated Catholic Charities as the Federal Housing Opportunities for Persons With AIDs (HOPWA) Housing Agent through 2001.
+Beverly is also an HIV/Aids Counselor.
+In 1995, Catholic Charities began to administer the Cold Weather Shelter Program.
+Today it’s called the Emergency Solutions Grant, which they still administer today.
+Beverly serves on various community based non-profit boards, including Inland Equity Community Land Trust.

 Gerald Katz is the developer of EcoAcre, an ecological living demonstration project featuring a solar powered off grid rammed earth home that shows how green building can provide affordable, safe and comfortable alternatives to the unsustainable methods of construction.
 The concept of EcoAcre is to achieve as much energy and resources from an acre of desert land to provide for the needs of a family.
 The residence at EcoAcre is named Solaterre, because it gets its power from the sun and is made from “terre”earth.
 Solaterre is built with soil from the site with recycled and recyclable building materials.
 EcoAcre also features the most efficient water using devices and drip watering systems that uses a fraction of the water of most homes.
 Gerald is Jewish American male.